LLMA-dot/Get-Clue/Security/Training/TryHackMe/LearningPaths/2023_Pre_Security.md

 ## DNS in Detail

+> Learn how DNS works and how it helps you access internet services.

 | Task | Question | Answer |
 |------|----------|--------|
 | Task 1: What is DNS?|What does DNS stand for? | Domain Name System |